Reducing costs is an important part of running any effective business, so long as it’s not at the expense of quality.

 Polyurethane rollers are expensive, and every time you need to replace them, it can cost your business a fortune--especially if your rollers are custom-made.

 So don’t toss out those old parts just yet!
-Learn how you can save money by recoating your rollers.
+Learn how you can save money by recoating urethane rollers.

 How the recoating process works

 At Mark Tool & Rubber, we begin the recoating process by putting your old rollers in our burn-off oven.
 This step removes the old material without damaging the core.

 Once the polyurethane is burned off, we sandblast the rollers to expose the fresh metal.
 Then, the core is inspected for cracks or damage.

 As long as the coating is not worn too low, the core should be free of dents, corrosion, and other types of damage and ready for recoating.

 Without the need to order raw material, your lead time will be drastically reduced.